zhaonann/brain-age-estimation-from-sMRI/README.md

 # Modeling Life-span Brain Age from Large-scale Dataset based on Multi-level Information Fusion

-This is a PyTorch implementation of the paper "Modeling Life-span Brain Age from Large-scale Dataset based on Multi-level Information Fusion", June, 2023.
+This is a PyTorch implementation of the paper "Modeling Life-span Brain Age from Large-scale Dataset based on Multi-level Information Fusion", July, 2023.

 ## 1. Installation